 This organization, funded in part by the Colorado Health Foundation, offers up some tips from its Mom’s Healthy Table blog.
 Here’s a shout-out to author and registered dietician Caroline Roffidal-Blanco, a mother of two and 2012 President’s Council on Fitness, Sports and Nutrition Community Leadership Award recipient.
 Roffidal-Blanco is also the Action for Healthy Kids’ school volunteer manager.

-So, as you prepare the bird (or the Tofurky) and the gravy, and potatoes, and pumpkin pie… (Oy!) consider these tips to ensure good health for you and your family over the coming week.
+So, as you prepare the bird (or the Tofurky) and the gravy, and potatoes, and pumpkin pie… (Oy!) consider these tips to ensure good health for you and your family.